pschool-in/curriculum/content/science/food-5.md

 ```
 True:
-Thanjavur is known as rice bowl of Tamil Nadu.
+Thanjavur is known as the rice bowl of Tamil Nadu.
-Agriculture led to the development of human civilisation.
+Agriculture led to the development of human civilization.
-Canal irrigation is most important form of irrigation in India.
+Canal irrigation is the most important form of irrigation in India.

 False:
-Two third of our national's income comes from agriculture.
+Two third of our nation's income comes from agriculture.
-Japan is land of farmers.
+Japan is the land of farmers.

 ```